 Searching for a bathroom project that is easy and affordable?
 Yes, such projects do exist.
+Your dreams of finding beautiful frameless shower doors for your bathroom may not be as farfetched as you once thought.
 With a little bit of free time, handiwork and styling, you can give your old bathroom a new look.
-Here’s how.

 Revamp the Vanity

-Vanity looking a little outdated?
+A vanity is a brillaint thing to have in your bathroom.
+It makes the bathroom look nicer and it’s functional!
+If you don’t have one then I definitely recommend looking at www.bathroomsandmorestore.co.uk to see if you should get one for your bathroom.
+But if you do have a vanity but it’s looking a little worse for wear or outdated then it might be time to update it a bit.
 There’s a quick fix for that, and it’s simple.
 In fact, you can knock out this project in an afternoon.
 You can give your outdated vanity an appealing new look with the winning combination of elbow grease and a splash of paint.

 How to Revamp a Vanity Yourself